-Describe your operation: We raise 250 head of registered Red Angus cows in Northeastern CO, and sell 75-80 yearling bulls in our annual bull sale in March.
+We raise 250-300 head of registered Red Angus cows in Northeastern CO, and sell 80-90 yearling bulls in our annual bull sale in March.
 The calves that are not chosen for the seedstock program are grown in our small feedlot along with other calves purchased from area ranchers that have used Croissant Red Angus bulls.
 This allows us to collect data on the calves to see where we need to focus to make genetic improvement.
 In addition to the work on our ranch, our commitment to improve the beef industry is evident by working with organizations that are dedicated to advancement through science-based research and education of consumers.
-Larry served on the Red Angus Board of Directors from 2000-2006, Kevin is currently serving on the Red Angus Board of Directors from 2010-2018.
+Larry served on the Red Angus Board of Directors from 2000-2006, Kevin served on the Red Angus Board of Directors from 2010-2018.
 Both Jean and Sallie have been active members of the Weld County CattleWomen for many years.
-Sallie served as the president of the Colorado CattleWomen from 2015-2017 and is currently a director for the Colorado Beef Council and Federation of State Beef Councils.
+Sallie served as the president of the Colorado CattleWomen from 2015-2017, and is currently a director for the Colorado Beef Council and Federation of State Beef Councils.

-How long has your operation been in business (and if applicable, how many generations have been, or are, involved): The family has had Red Angus cows for 30+ years.
+The family has had Red Angus cows since 1982.
 We have changed and grown over the years, now encompassing 3 generations.

-How has technology changed how you do business: All technology we use is used to gain efficiencies and reduce our environmental footprint.
+All technology we use is used to gain efficiencies and reduce our environmental footprint.
 By improving the genetics of the cattle we are able to produce more beef with fewer inputs.
-Some examples of technology we use include collecting DNA on all of the calves before they turn a year old.
+Some examples of technology we use include collecting DNA on the calves before they turn a year old.
 This is used to predict how they might perform in a feedyard or how their off-spring might perform- will they have a low birthweight or gain weight fast?
 Will they have a lot of marbling in the meat?
 These help us make choices with each of the animals.

-What challenges do you face in the cattle industry: Misinformation is a big challenge for much of agriculture.
+Misinformation is a big challenge for much of agriculture.
 Many people do not understand how cattle are raised or how they are a big part of the ecosystem.
-Most of what cattle eat is not edible to people and they are able to convert low quality feed to a high quality protein for us.
+Cattle are upcyclers, meaning most of what cattle eat is not edible to people and they are able to convert low quality feed to a high quality protein for us.
 In addition, cattle’s grazing maintains the range in good condition and provides habitat essential to many birds and other wildlife.
 Wildlife also uses water sources that are created for livestock.